 Answer: Both the FDA and EPA have imposed severe restrictions on what can and cannot be said about antimicrobials and their efficacy.
 To learn more about this click here to go toUS Government Notice Concerning Product Claims About COVID-19

 Most antimicrobials are actually only antibacterials.
 Many are metal-based (e.g. silver, copper) and often in nanoparticle form.
 Both are intrinsically unhealthy (especially to breathe through) and harmful to the environment.
 Most antimicrobials are treatments that are added to the fabric, wear off after a few washings and lose their effectiveness.
-Made a part of the fabric at manufacture via molecular bonding, the product we us is non-metallic and willoutlast the life of most fabrics.
+Made a part of the fabric at manufacture via molecular bonding, the product we use is non-metallic and willoutlast the life of most fabrics.
 Created by Dow Chemical, it has an unparalleled 40-year safety and efficacy profile.
-Effective against gram-negative, enveloped microbes, it inactivates them by electrocution and, as a result, inhibits bio-burden build-up that's not only dangerous to the mask wearer but also a source of surface-based viral spread.
-Our mask's inner and outer layers, as well as the ear straps, have this protection.
+Effective against gram-negative, enveloped microbes, it inactivates them by electrocution and, as a result, inhibits bio-burden build-up that's not only dangerous to the wearer but also a source of surface-based viral spread.
+Our face covering's inner and outer layers, as well as the ear straps, have this protection.
 To see a short video that describes this technology click here.
 To learn more see Leveraging Technology and Science - Part II discussion here.
-For an even more expansivediscussion of antimicrobials see The Definitive Employer Guide to Purchasing Face Masks for Your Valued Employees page 27.
+For an even more expansivediscussion of antimicrobials seeThe Definitive Employer Guide to Purchasing Face Masks for Your Valued Employees page 27.

 Question #2: What is the importance of the silk chiffon inner layer?

-Answer: Cotton is a natural fiber that is actually hypoallergenic.
-On the contrary, polyester is a man-made, petroleum-based fiber that is a known carcinogen and very harmful to humans in many ways, environmentally toxic and unsuitable for face masks.
+Answer: Cotton is a natural fiber that is truly hypoallergenic.
+On the contrary, polyester is a man-made, petroleum-based fiber that is a known carcinogen and harmful to humans in many ways, environmentally toxic and unsuitable for face coverings.
 In addition to its being unhealthy to breathe through (especially for extended time periods), studies have shown that viruses can survive on it for as long as seven days.
 It's simply a noxious fabric.
 For more about this, see the detailed discussion in The Definitive Employer Guide to Purchasing Face Masks for Your Valued Employees on page 20.

 Question #4: Why are nose forms and adjustable ear straps so important?

-Answer: Cotton — especially versus polyester — is the preferred fabric for cloth face masks for the reasons detailed above.
+Answer: Cotton — especially versus polyester — is the preferred fabric for cloth face coverings for the reasons detailed above.
 Supima® cotton is, by far, the finest cotton in the world.
 Representing < 1% of all the cotton manufactured worldwide, and only 3% of US production, it is grown exclusively in four southwestern states by a limited group of licensed growers.
 Monitored by a GPS-based chain-of-custody system from planting to fabrication, its veracity is proven by DNA testing.
 The materials, scientific methods and processes used in its growth and production are like those used in organic farming.
-Due to its extra-long fiber length it is able to be fabricated in such a way that it creates extremely soft, luxurious fabrics that approach that of silk, making it the perfect material for a face mask's inner lining which will be next to a wearer's skin for hours on end.
-Despite it being four times the cost of other fine cottons, we use it for our mask's inner and outer layers, not only because of its incredible resilience, strength and durability, but because of its strong color retention properties that facilitate richer, deeper colors, more precise printing and less fading.
+Due to its extra-long fiber length it is able to be fabricated in such a way that it creates extremely soft, luxurious fabrics that approach that of silk, making it the perfect material for a face covering's inner lining which will be next to a wearer's skin for hours on end.
+Despite it being four times the cost of other fine cottons, we use it for both our inner and outer layers, not only because of its incredible resilience, strength and durability, but because of its strong color retention properties that facilitate richer, deeper colors, more precise printing and less fading.
 Moreover, the more you wash and wear it, the softer and more luxurious it becomes.
 It has been said that "a product is only as good as the materials from which it is made".
-Intended, designed and purpose-built to be the finest non-medical cloth face mask in the world, this claim could simply not be made without using Supima® cotton.
+Intended, designed and purpose-built to be the finest general-purpose face covering in the world, this claim could simply not be made without using Supima® cotton.
 For more about this, see the detailed discussion in The Definitive Employer Guide to Purchasing Face Masks for Your Valued Employees on page 22.